denideni21/University-Projects/README.txt

 The spaceship is controlled by tilting it left(LEFT ARROW) or right(RIGHT ARROW) and by creating an upthrust from the engine using SPACE_KEY(this decreases fuel).
+ESCAPE_KEY causes the game to quit.

 The ship has one mission: to land on one of the landing pads.
 Landing conditions: